Innovation is key to drive margin expansion

 - The growing global middle class has increasing purchasing power and is spending more on higher quality products for their homes.

-- Consumers in emerging markets share similar needs to Western consumers as they become more affluent and move to more urban living spaces.
+- Consumers in emerging markets have similar needs as Western consumers as they become more affluent and move to more urban living spaces.

 - Potential to create new channels and urban distribution as well as increase online sales.